mgoplerud/vglmer/cran-comments.md

 ## Resubmission

-This is an update on vglmer 1.0.3 that addresses a bottleneck in the prediction function.
+This is an update on vglmer 1.0.3 that addresses a bottleneck in the prediction function, adds additional functional and fixes some bugs.

 ## R CMD check results